 The Winning Item Of The Best Stud Finder

-With the Franklin Sensor, finding studs is not hard, whether you are a novice or professional contractor.
+With the Franklin Sensor, finding studs is not hard, whether you are a novice or a professional contractor.
 The model speeds up your stud search without hitching to calibrate readings.

 You can rest assured of its accuracy too.
 It is always in deep scan mode to accurately scan surfaces thicker than the average drywall.
 And although the design is not ergonomic, it handles corners better than most classically shaped models.